Rolice/laravel5-domain-authority/README.md

 Now you are ready to consume the data.

 ## Usage
-Currently only URL metrics are implemented at basic level.
+Currently only URL metrics are implemented.
 An example how to collect title data and domain authority about an URL is written below:

 ```php